RealTimeChris/simdjson/doc/basics.md

 2. Because On-Demand is really just an iterator, you must fully consume the current object or array before accessing a sibling object or array.
 3. Values can only be consumed once, you should get the values and store them if you plan to need them multiple times.
 You are expected to access the keys of an object just once.
 You are expected to go through the values of an array just once.

-The simdjson library makes generous use of `std::string_view` instances.
+The simdjson2 library makes generous use of `std::string_view` instances.
 If you are unfamiliar with `std::string_view` in C++, make sure to [read the section on std::string_view](#string_view).
 They behave much like an immutable `std::string` but they require no memory allocation.
 You can create a `std::string` instance from a `std::string_view` when you need it.

-The following specific instructions indicate how to use the JSON when exceptions are enabled, but simdjson has full, idiomatic support for users who avoid exceptions.
-See [the simdjson error handling documentation](basics.md#error-handling) for more.
+The following specific instructions indicate how to use the JSON when exceptions are enabled, but simdjson2 has full, idiomatic support for users who avoid exceptions.
+See [the simdjson2 error handling documentation](basics.md#error-handling) for more.

 * **Validate What You Use:** When calling `iterate`, the document is quickly indexed.
 If it is not a valid Unicode (UTF-8) string or if there is an unclosed string, an error may be reported right away.